ASTROWORLD Catastrophe: 8 Dead & Hundreds Injured At Travis Scott’s Houston Festival

 The heroic nurse was soon surrounded by bodies as the crowd carried more unresponsive people towards her.
 Teenagers did their best to help even though they couldn’t properly perform CPR, but the show continued.
 “People were begging the crew operating stage lights and stuff around us to stop the concert and they wouldn’t.
 I am so disappointed and sad.”

-Although many fans don’t want to blame Travis for how the festival turned into a mass casualty event, he has some responsibility as one of the event organizers and has a past of encouraging violence and chaos at his shows.
+Although many fans don’t want to blame Travis for how the festival turned into a mass casualty event, he may have some responsibility as one of the event organizers and has a past of encouraging violence and chaos at his shows.
 Back in 2015, he was arrested for inciting a riot at Lollapalooza and charged with disorderly conduct.
 It happened again in 2017 when he plead guilty to inciting a riot in Rogers, Arkansas.
 The “Sicko Mode” singer may have never intended for anyone to get hurt in the excitement, but welcoming the chaos and encouraging fights contributes to this pattern of violence.

 Unfortunately for everyone involved, the aftermath of the traumatic event is far from over.
 This weekend’s remaining shows are canceled.
 Astroworld Fest posted a statement that they are “focused on supporting local officials” as they continue to investigate.